What’s the Buzz

 Uses

-Both oxycodone & tramadol are used to treat moderate to severe pain in people who require pain relief around the clock.
-They are used to relieve pain that cannot be treated with other non-opioid drugs, such as acute pain (sudden onset pain that is expected to heal after treatment), post-operative pain, pain from injury or trauma, and cancer pain.
+Both oxycodone and tramadol are used to treat moderate to severe pain in people who require pain relief around the clock.
+They are used to relieve pain that cannot be treated with other non-opioid drugs, such as acute pain (sudden onset pain), post-operative pain, pain from injury or trauma, cancer pain, and pain from other chronic illnesses.

 Both oxycodone and tramadol relieve pain by binding to opioid receptors in the central nervous system to block pain signals.
 Additionally, tramadol can increase amounts of serotonin and norepinephrine, which are chemicals that help control pain and mood.